 Halberd Corp.
 Issues Letter to Shareholders - Patented LDN+ Evolves into WatchDawg™ for Veteran Suicide Reduction

-As promised, this is the second of three Press Releases on our recent progress.
-If you have not had a chance to review that last one, on the good news on our Tri-aX™ Nasal Spray for TBI, please do.
-This one follows the same process.
-This Press Release is focused on LDN+, as related to Post Traumatic Stress Disorder (PTSD) and Veteran Suicide Reduction.
-To facilitate some feedback we have received from our investors, we are doing this one in two parts.

-This is Part A. Hope this does not confuse anyone.
-Part B will be released in a few more days.
-As always, reach out to us if you have any comments or thoughts.
+We hope you have had an opportunity to check out last week’s Press release, Part A. This Part B supplements that release of a few days ago.
+As always reach out to us if you have any comments or thoughts.
 Good or bad, we appreciate them!

-The PTSD market is evolving with advancements in treatment options, increased awareness, and growing demand for supportive services, reflecting the critical need for comprehensive care for individuals affected by PTSD.
-The field of invention of our evolving intellectual property (IP), now referred to as WatchDawg™, is combining the patented drug (LDN+) with adjunct therapies and monitoring.
-In recent months, after three losses in proposed efforts to the Department of Defense (DoD) on LDN+, we recognized that we were not getting the attention of the military on LDN+ alone, and it was widely published that there was no medical “cure” for PTSD or any other form of mental illness.
-However, we did some in-depth analysis and concluded a combination of approaches in parallel to drug therapy may offer patients hope.
-We have evolved to the term LDX as an advanced LDN+ therapy-based pharmaceutical and bolstered adjunct therapies and a novel 24/7 patient monitoring technology.
-This was a game changer, and we recently won military interest.
-More on that later.

-The pilot program started weeks ago now as has been reported.
-It looks like our solution is working and working well.
-Our preliminary clinical use data on the compounded formulation (LDX), based on a major modification of a patent describing LDN+, with a diverse patient targeted demographic.
-Contrary to issued patents on LDN+, by Dr. Mitchell S. Felder, we now believe that the choice of LDN based therapy as a novel drug therapy alone will simply not work.
-Of course, that can be argued, but the data obtained in our pilot study to date refutes that.
-So, over the last few months and especially as we began the pilot program, we adapted.
-The chosen therapies must be adjunctive to a comprehensive approach.
-The pursuit of FDA clearance to market LDX is evolving through FDA guidance, a solid regulatory consultant group, and the Institutional Review Board (IRB) inputs and directions.
-The plan is to move into safety and efficacy trials as quickly as possible on the pharmaceutical while continuing the marketing and distribution of the WatchDawg™ product with LDX as a “compounded solution” or as simple dual drug therapy of the FDA cleared subcomponents of LDX, with a selected number of nutraceuticals, psychological support services, proven Exalted Warrior yoga and meditation therapy, and 24/7 physiological monitoring of participants, to supplement the therapeutic interventions.
+The PTSD market is evolving.
+It is also growing quite rapidly in terms of CAGR and rate of growth.

 -